smaliyu/NaijaOffens/README.md

 We have successfully published a paper titled "" that details the methodologies, findings, and implications of our project.
 This paper serves as a cornerstone in our efforts to understand and combat online hate speech in Nigerian languages.
 Link to the published paper: [Published Paper](<link-to-published-paper>)

-We are also excited to announce that we are currently working on a second paper titled "xx", which aims to build upon our initial findings and explore new dimensions of hate speech detection.
+We are also excited to announce that have submitted a paper titled "BEYOND ENGLISH: OFFENSIVE LANGUAGE DETECTION IN LOW-RESOURCE AFRICAN LANGUAGES", which aims to build upon our initial findings and explore new dimensions of hate speech detection.
+Here is the

 ## Project Sponsors